Bmdawley22/CBB-Model-Frontend/README.md

         2. Login
         3. Verify user
         4. Build a model
-        5. View all created models by user
-            * select model to be used for the app
+        5. View all created models by user, selected model to be used for the app
         6. View all team stats
         7. View all team stat differentials
         8. Input team names for a matchup, predict score based on selected model